fs-jbracamonte/ai-coach-data-source-orchestrator/jira/README.md

    - It must be a Jira domain, not Bitbucket or other Atlassian services
    - Example: `mycompany.atlassian.net`

-3. Edit `config.json` to set your project, date range, and team members:
+3. Edit `config.json` in the main folder to set your project, date range, and team members under the `jira` section:
    ```json
    {
      "project": "AICD",